Handling Forms

 function instead of handleSubmit

 .
 You normally would use this if you are not building a single-page application.
+In the following example, we submit the form to another tab using the get

 In that case YOU MUST use submitForm